Benjamin Burge

 R v.
 DT and IA (Kingston Crown Court)

-Led junior in a trial of conspiracy to commit armed robbery on banks and building societies in South West London, with the stolen cash being laundered through betting shops.
+Led junior in an armed robbery trial, involving a conspiracy to target banks, building societies and secure cash in transit vans across South West London.
+The stolen cash was subsequently laundered through betting shops.

 R v.
 BC and Others (Blackfriars Crown Court)

-Led by a Queen’s Counsel in a six-month ten-handed conspiracy to commit fraud by false representation and money laundering of over £10m.
-The case centred around cybercrime technologies, such as malware and phishing techniques, which were being widely used alongside various forms of digital communication.
-The six-month trial attracted media attention due to the nature and value of the fraud, and the scale of the group’s offending.
-Ben subsequently dealt with the three-year confiscation proceedings as sole prosecution counsel and was retained by the CPS to consider material lodged by the principal defendants to appeal their convictions and sentence.
+Led by a Queen’s Counsel in a six-month, 10 handed conspiracy to commit fraud by false representation and money laundering.
+The case focused on cybercrime technologies, such as malware and phishing techniques, which were being widely used alongside various forms of digital communication to steal over £10m from individuals and companies worldwide.
+The trial attracted media attention due to the nature and value of the fraud, and the scale of the defendants’ offending.
+As sole prosecution counsel, Ben subsequently dealt with the lengthy, covid delayed, confiscation proceedings and was retained to consider the unsuccessful appeals against conviction and sentence lodged by the principal defendants.
+Ben later advised on, and was instructed in, numerous follow on cases as additional conspirators were arrested and charged.

 Read more >>